trane-project/trane-music/courses/minor_scale/lesson_G/exercise_4/back.md

-The note in degree number 4 of the G minor scale is C.
+The note in degree number 4 of the G Minor scale is C.